linababenko/Rock-Paper-Scissors/README.md

-OPEN YOUR IDE AND RUN
+OPEN YOUR IDE AND RUN# rock-paper-scissors